JKLorenzo/JKLorenzo/README.md

 and AutoIT to try to achieve what I've had in mind.
 Few years have passed and now I'm close to graduating as a Computer Engineer! ✨

-I'm mostly active on [Discord], so if you ever want to get in contact with me then you can best do so by joining [this Discord server] (your friends can join here too).
-Cheers!

 #### Some stats about me!

 <table>